cech12/VIS/README.md

 ```

 2. Once the application is running, you can configure your preferred language & voice
+3. (optional) add your Google Cloud Project ID into the field for the translation functionality
-3. Copy an image to the clipboard.
+4. Copy an image to the clipboard.
 (You can use Tools like Windows Snipping Tool to copy something on your screen)
-4. Hit the "Read Image from Clipboard" button and hear the voice
+5. Hit the "Read Image from Clipboard" button and hear the voice
-5. You can hit the "Stop Speech" button to stop the voice output
+6. You can hit the "Stop Speech" button to stop the voice output

 ## Configuration

-- You can configure voice settings (language, voice, speed, pitch) by editing the parameters in the UI (works directly for the next voice output)
+- You can configure voice settings (language, voice, speed, pitch, project ID) by editing the parameters in the UI (works directly for the next voice output)
 - or by changing the values in the "config/vis.config" file (needs an application restart)

 ## Contributing